 They amplify and replicate, and carry sound long after you’ve stopped speaking.

-And though the stretch up Broadway in Lower Manhattan isn’t that type of canyon, as ticker tape rained down on the Liberty Thursday morning, it was impossible not to see the parallels.
+And though the stretch up Broadway in lower Manhattan isn’t that type of canyon, as ticker tape rained down on the Liberty on Thursday morning, it was impossible not to see the parallels.

 It’s deceptively simple on its surface: The Liberty, a superteam built for specifically this purpose, defeated the Minnesota Lynx in a grueling five-game series to capture the franchise’s first WNBA title.
-No more can they say that they’re the only original WNBA team left without a championship.
-They're also the first major professional New York team to win a championship since the Giants in 2011, and the first professional basketball team to win one in nearly half a century.
+No longer can anyone say they’re the only original WNBA team without a championship.

-It’s even possible that some of the same people who, once upon a time, would comment on every WNBA post with “who cares” or “get back in the kitchen” were instead commenting on whether Clark should have been on the Olympic team this year.
-After all, reaching new ratings records and leaguewide attendance highs means at least a few minds have changed.
+It’s even possible that some of the same people who, once upon a time, would comment “who cares” or “get back in the kitchen” on every WNBA post instead were commenting on whether Clark should have been on the Olympic team this year.
+After all, reaching new ratings records and league-wide attendance highs means at least a few minds have changed.

 This isn’t about the detractors, though.
 Not Thursday.
 Not when little girls along the route held up cardboard cutouts of Stewart and one even hoisted a handmade replica championship trophy (her dad made it for her, she said proudly).

 No, on this day, as Liberty fans feted their players, you couldn’t help but remember how tough this road really was.
-And we’re not just talking about the 40-game season, and the playoff gauntlet that took them through the defending WNBA champion Aces and a gritty, indefatigable Lynx team.
+And we’re not just talking about the 40-game season and the playoff gantlet that took them through the defending WNBA champion Aces and a gritty, indefatigable Lynx team.

 We’re talking about the years spent playing in front of a sparse crowd at Madison Square Garden — Liberty lifers who have supported this team for three decades, even when it wasn’t popular.
 We’re talking about the dark days playing at the Westchester County Center, little better than a glorified college gym, and 30 miles upstate.

 We’re talking about Teresa Weatherspoon, Rebecca Lobo, Cappie Pondexter and Tina Charles — women who fought so hard to will this franchise to victory but fell short through no fault of their own.
-Thursday, between the Stewart and Ionescu jerseys there were, too, faded Weatherspoon jerseys, and even a Leilani Mitchell.
+On Thursday, between the Stewart and Ionescu jerseys, there were faded Weatherspoon jerseys, and even a Leilani Mitchell.

 These were the players who gave their prime years to the Liberty, and save for Pondexter with the Mercury, none ever achieved the ultimate goal.
 At 35, Charles is the only one still playing.